Open enrollment for health insurance runs from Nov. 1, 2022, to Jan. 15, 2023.

 You can get health insurance outside of open enrollment by:

-• Qualifying for a special enrollment period.
+• Qualifying for a special enrollment period

-• Getting a new or additional job that offers health insurance.
+• Getting a new or additional job that offers health insurance

-• Getting short-term health insurance.
+• Getting short-term health insurance

-• Qualifying for Medicaid or CHIP coverage.
+• Qualifying for Medicaid or CHIP coverage

 When is the next open enrollment for health insurance?

-Health insurance open enrollment for 2024 should go from Nov.
-1, 2023, to Jan.
-15, 2024, if you plan to get Obamacare coverage.
+Health insurance open enrollment for 2025 should go from Nov.
+1, 2024, to Jan.
+15, 2025.

+These dates are for people who plan to get Obamacare coverage.
 You may have longer if you live in a state with expanded open enrollment.

-Is health insurance mandatory for 2023?
+Is health insurance mandatory for 2024?

-Health insurance is not mandatory for most Americans in 2023.
+Health insurance is not mandatory for most Americans in 2024.

 The Affordable Care Act used to require people to carry “qualifying health coverage.”
 Those who didn’t get qualifying health insurance had to pay a fee when they filed their federal taxes.

 The federal government no longer penalizes people for not having health insurance.
 Some states do, though.
-If you live in one of them, you might pay a fee with your state taxes if you don’t have health coverage in 2023.
+If you live in one of them, you might pay a fee with your state taxes if you don’t have health coverage in 2024.

 These states currently require health insurance: